OpenBMB/ToolBench/README.md

 │  │  │  └── api.py
 └── response_examples
 ```
-- Modify your query file
+- Modify your query file, and the query file should follow the following format:
-The query file should be:
 ```
 [
     {